3 Tips for Selecting A Commercial Security System

 - Unauthorized access to sensitive areas, such as server rooms

-A retail store will have different security risks than an office building, yet the need for a security system remains the same.
-By understanding your needs and the features available, the process of choosing the right security system for your business is simple.
+A retail store will have different security risks than an office building, yet the need for a commercial security system remains the same.
+By understanding your security needs and the available features, selecting a suitable business security system for your facility will become straightforward.

 1. Start with a Security Review

 A security review or audit will identify the vulnerabilities that exist and the high-value assets you need to protect.
-Start with a security review of your property and current systems:
+A comprehensive security audit will pose the following questions:

 - What does the current system monitor and protect?